Alter Ego (Tyrese album)

-Alter Ego is the fourth studio album by American singer Tyrese.
+Alter Ego is the fourth studio album by American recording artist and actor Tyrese.
 It was released on December 12, 2006 through J Records.
 The album was formatted as a double album.
 The production on the album was handled by multiple producers including Mannie Fresh, Lil Jon, Scott Storch, R. Kelly, Tricky Stewart and Bryan-Michael Cox among others.
 The album also features guest appearances by The Game, Method Man, Snoop Dogg, Too Short, Kurupt, Lil Scrappy, David Banner, R. Kelly, Lil Jon, and Mannie Fresh.

 Alter Ego was supported by two singles: "One" and "Turn Ya Out".
 The album received generally mixed reviews from music critics and received small commercial success.
 It debuted at number 23 on the US Billboard 200 and number four on the US Top R&B/Hip-Hop Albums chart, selling 116,000 copies in its first week.